zoe-walker/Visualizations/README.md

     supportedVersions: "0.1"
     ```
   * __Property__: dependencies
-     * These are a list of dependencies that all visualization in this package requires or contains.
+     * These are a list of dependencies that all visualizations in this package have.
 It is appended to the list in each `visualization.config.json`
 * Visualization Folder
   * `visualization.config.json`: a configuration file for visualization contained within this package and folder
      * See [visualization.config.json specification](docs/visualization-config-json.md) for details